Recent Legal Update

 Conclusion

-In North Carolina, the surviving spouse’s right to a vehicle as part of a spouse’s allowance usually becomes effective when the Clerk of Superior Court assigns the allowance and awards that vehicle (or its value), not merely when the spouse files a claim.
-Before the Clerk’s assignment, the administrator generally controls the vehicle as estate property and must account for any rental income.
-The most important next step is to obtain (or review) the Clerk’s allowance assignment order and, if a personal representative has been appointed, ensure the allowance claim was filed within six months of the letters being issued.
+In North Carolina, the surviving spouse’s right to a vehicle as part of a spouse’s allowance usually becomes effective when the Clerk of Superior Court enters the allowance order awarding that vehicle (or its value), not merely when the spouse files a claim.
+Before the Clerk’s order, the administrator generally controls the vehicle as estate property and must account for any rental income.
+The most important next step is to obtain (or review) the Clerk’s allowance order and, if a personal representative has been appointed, ensure the allowance claim was filed within six months after letters are issued.

 Talk to a Probate Attorney